U.S. Supreme Court allows broad enforcement of asylum limits

 The shift reverses decades of U.S. policy.
 The administration has said that it wants to close the gap between an initial asylum screening that most people pass and a final decision on asylum that most people do not win.

 "BIG United States Supreme Court WIN for the Border on Asylum!"
-Trump tweeted.
+President Donald Trump tweeted.

 Justices Ruth Bader Ginsburg and Sonia Sotomayor dissented from the high-court's order.
 "Once again, the Executive Branch has issued a rule that seeks to upend longstanding practices regarding refugees who seek shelter from persecution," Sotomayor wrote.